asuszko/cufft_helpers/README.md

 To compile the shared library, run the **setup.py** file found in the root folder from the command line, with optional argument(s) -arch, and -cc_bin if on Windows.
 On Windows, the NVCC compiler looks for cl.exe to compile the C/C++, which comes with Visual Studio.
 On Linux, it uses the built in GCC compiler.
 An example of a command line run to compile the code is given below:
 > python setup.py -arch=sm_50 -cc_bin="C:\Program Files (x86)\Microsoft Visual Studio 14.0\VC\bin"

-If you are unable to compile, you may download precompiled libraries for your latest hardware supported shader architecture.
+If you are unable to compile, you may [download precompiled libraries here](https://github.com/asuszko/cuda_manager_libs).

 ## Compiler Requirements